DanRepik/chinook-postgres-pulumi-api/README.md

 - **api-foundry**: Contains the Pulumi component for building and deploying the API.
 - **pulumi-local**: Provides utilities for deploying to Localstack with Pulumi.
+- **localstack-playground** Localstack Playground is a Docker Compose setup with LocalStack and databases (Postgres, Oracle, MySQL) in containers, enabling local development and testing of AWS apps with RDBMS data.
 - **pytest**: A testing framework.
+- **requests**: Utilities for making HTTP requests.

 Here’s the full `requirements.txt`: